open-xml-templating/docxtemplater/readme.md

 ## Quickstart in the browser

+### Installation

+#### JS download

-1. JS download : You can directly download built versions from github : https://github.com/open-xml-templating/docxtemplater-build/tree/master/build
+You can directly download built versions from github : https://github.com/open-xml-templating/docxtemplater-build/tree/master/build

+#### Bower

-2. Bower Thanks to pykiss, it's now possible to install docxtemplater with bower:
+Thanks to pykiss, it's now possible to install docxtemplater with bower:
 This in an unofficial method to install docxtemplater in the browser

 ```bash
 bower install --save docxtemplater-pykiss
 ```

-3. Build it yourself
+#### Build it yourself

 ```bash
 git clone git@github.com:open-xml-templating/docxtemplater.git && cd docxtemplater